Assisted Reproduction and CF

 Intrauterine insemination (IUI) is an ART technique in which a catheter is used to place sperm inside a woman's uterus to facilitate fertilization.
 Also known as artificial insemination, IUI is intended to increase the number of sperm that reach the fallopian tubes and, therefore, the chance of pregnancy.

-IUI is less invasive and expensive than IVF, but has also been shown to be less effective with a success rate between 5 and 25 percent.
+IUI is less invasive and expensive than IVF, but has also been shown to be less effective with a success rate between 5% and 25%.
 IUI is typically used in cases in which there is low sperm count, decreased sperm mobility, or issues with ejaculation.
 However, it can also be effective for treating fertility problems such as cervical scar tissue or cervical mucus that prevents the sperm from entering the uterus, which can sometimes cause decreased fertility in women with CF.

 Before you begin IUI, it is important to talk to your CF care team, especially since IUI comes with a small risk of infection.